Reason #1: Our Winter is Their Summer

 Things to Do in the Whitsundays

-8 million tourists visit the 74 Whitsunday islands every year to enjoy the water, fishing, sunbathing, SCUBA diving, snorkeling, shopping, dining, bushwalking or simply relaxing with a cool drink on hand while anchored near Daydream Island or Hamilton Island.
+8 million tourists visit the 74 Whitsunday islands every year.
+They come here to enjoy the water, fishing, sunbathing, SCUBA diving, snorkeling, shopping, dining, bushwalking or simply relaxing with a cool drink on hand while anchored near Daydream Island or Hamilton Island.

-You can expect anything from bareboat charters where you Skipper and chart your own course with any of the fabulous catamarans available in the Whitsundays, to deluxe superyachts with top-notch crew to meet your every whim.
+You can expect anything from bareboat charters where you Skipper any of the fabulous catamarans available in the Whitsundays, to deluxe superyachts with top-notch crew to meet your every whim.
 H2O Luxury Yachts in Australia can help you plan it all for a perfect Whitsundays yachting experience.

 September is the ideal month for sailing the Whitsundays, with July, August, October, and November being almost as perfect.
 Plan your vacation around the time you have, and don’t focus too much on the “perfect” week.